xavidop/alexa-nodejs-dynamo-local/README.md

   * **heapMax:**  A string which sets the maximum heap size e.g., heapMax: '1g'.
 This is input to the java -Xmx argument
 * Once we have the DynamoDB running on `http:localhost:8000` we have to create a new DynamoDB client which will connect to this local DynamoDB

+So if you want to keep the information between your executions you can set `inMemory` to `false` and additionally, you can specify the `dbPath` where the data will be stored.

 This code is located in `utilities/utils.js` file:

 ```javascript